 - Staff members collaborate in team, staff and network group meetings.

 - External agencies also provide INSET training to our school.

 How will the school measure the progress of my child?

-- All pupils at St. Anne’s Catholic Primary School are assessed in Reading, Writing and Maths each half term.
+- All pupils at St. Anne’s Catholic Academy are assessed in Reading, Writing and Maths each half term.

 - Progress in each of these subjects is monitored for every pupil and when pupils have not made progress, staff plan how to target these pupils and ensure that they make accelerated progress in the next half term at half termly Pupil Progress Meetings.

 - Specific targeted work is planned for those pupils and staff provide support in addition to daily lessons on a regular basis.